juancumbeq/platzi-react-fundamentals/README.md

 ## [ICONS IN REACT: LIBRARIES AND SVG]()

-Until this moment the project icons have been letters, but we will change it to SVG file type.
+Until now, the project icons have been letters, but we will change them to SVG file types.

-Inside the todoItem component, the span tag is replaced by custom components:
+Inside the `TodoItem` component, the `<span>` tag is replaced by custom components:

 ```javascript
 function TodoItem(props) {